 Since the City first started supplying its residents with water in the 1890s, the region has experienced several periods of drought.
-Over the years, new water supplies have been added and conservation measures have been strengthened to ensure water security for residents and businesses of the region.
+Over the years, new water supplies have been added and conservation measures have been strengthened to ensure water security for the residents and businesses of the region.
 However, with the variability of weather patterns in South Texas and a continually growing population, it is critical that the City plans for future drought conditions.

 Currently, the City's water supply system is comprised of three reservoirs and one run of the river right: Lake Corpus Christi, Choke Canyon Reservoir, Lake Texana and the Colorado River.
-However, the criteria to trigger drought stages are based on the combined capacity of Lake Corpus Christi and Choke Canyon Reservoir.
+However, the criteria to trigger drought reservoir system stages are based on the combined capacity of Lake Corpus Christi and Choke Canyon Reservoir.
+(See Section 8) Since Choke Canyon Reservoir filled in June 1987, the combined storage of Choke Canyon Reservoir and Lake Corpus Christi has exceeded 60% capacity only about 62% of the time.
+The water storage levels in Choke Canyon Reservoir and Lake Corpus Christi have generally been 2-4% higher since Lake Texana supplies were added in October 1998.

-Due to the frequency of drought in South Texas, this DCP was developed and it adopts measures that will dramatically cut water consumption in order to conserve water supplies.
+Because of Due to the frequency of drought in South Texas, the following this DCP has was been developed and it.
+This DCP adopts measures that will dramatically cut water consumption in order to conserve water supplies.